A cohomological Seiberg-Witten invariant emerging from the adjunction inequality

-In this subsection we extend the definition of the cohomological \SW invariant to general $\spc$ structures using what is called $\mu$-maps.
+In this subsection, using what is called $\mu$-maps, we extend the definition of the cohomological \SW invariant also to the case when higher-dimensional moduli spaces appear.
 Let $(X, \fraks)$ be a smooth oriented closed connected $\spc$ $4$-manifold equipped with a homology orientation.
 We assume that $V(\calK(X, \fraks)) \neq \emptyset$.
 Let $n \geq 0$ be a natural number such that $b^+(X) \geq n+3$ holds and $d(\fraks) + n +1$ is a non-negative even number.
 For such a natural number, we define a cohomology class

 in this subsection.
 If there is no such a natural number $n$ for $\fraks$, we define the cohomological \SW invariant of $(X, \fraks)$ as $0 \in H^{\ast}(\calK(X, \fraks);\Z)$.
 We denote by $m$ the non-negative number given by $2m = d(\fraks) + n +1$.
 The setting in \cref{subsection: Definition of the invariant} is the case that $d(\fraks) + n + 1 = 0$ in this subsection; in this case $\SWcoh^{n}(X, \fraks)$ coincides with $\SWcoh(X, \fraks)$.